apache/arrow/docs/source/cpp/streaming_execution.rst

 compute functions <invoking-compute-functions>` is not feasible in either memory or computation time.
 Doing so causes all intermediate data to be fully materialized.
-To facilitate arbitrarily large inputs and more efficient resource usage, Arrow also provides a streaming query engine with which computations can be formulated and executed.
+To facilitate arbitrarily large inputs and more efficient resource usage, the Arrow C++ implementation also provides Acero, a streaming query engine with which computations can be formulated and executed.

 .. image:: simple_graph.svg
    :alt: An example graph of a streaming execution workflow.

-:class:`ExecNode` is provided to reify the graph of operations in a query.
+Acero allows computation to be expressed as an "execution plan" (:class:`ExecPlan`) which is a directed graph of operators.
+Each operator (:class:`ExecNode`) provides, transforms, or consumes the data passing through it.
 Batches of data (:struct:`ExecBatch`) flow along edges of the graph from node to node.
 Structuring the API around streams of batches allows the working set for each node to be tuned for optimal performance independent of any other nodes in the graph.
 Each :class:`ExecNode` processes batches as they are pushed to it along an edge of the graph by upstream nodes (its inputs), and pushes batches along an edge of the graph to downstream nodes (its outputs) as they are finalized.

 .. seealso::